Letractively/uliweb/trunk/apps/Documents/files/introduction.rst

 .. contents::

-What's it?
+What is Uliweb?
 ------------

 Uliweb is a new Python Web Framework.
-Before started to create this framework, I had learned and used a few other frameworks such as Karrigell, Cherrypy, Django and web2py, but more or less they do not fully satisfy me.
-So I decided to create a web framework myself.
-By combining the strength of these frameworks, I hope to make Uliweb simple, easy to use yet powerful.
+Before I started to create this framework, I had used a few other frameworks such as Karrigell, Cherrypy, Django and web2py, but they did satisfy me due to several reasons.
+I then decided to create a web framework that combined the strengths of these frameworks, keeping in mind that the main focus is to make Uliweb easy to use yet powerful.

-This project is created and leaded by Limodou <limodou@gmail.com>.
-However it has received a lot of help from kind folks around the world.
+This project was created and lead by Limodou <limodou@gmail.com>.
+It is in constant development from several other developers around the world.

 License
 ------------